March 11, 2015

-As far as I see it most people tend to get injured training, not doing what they’re training for, and many my age have simply worn themselves out - elbows, hips, knees, shoulders ready for the scrap heap.
-Having a mate who’s body is breaking up is both very sad, and very annoying, as such people just moan all the time!
+As far as I see it most people tend to get injured training, not doing what they’re training for, and many my age has simply worn themselves out - elbows, hips, knees, shoulders ready for the scrap heap.
+Having a mate whose body is breaking up is both very sad, and very annoying, as such people just moan all the time!

-First of I would recommend not undertaking any training regime that is too full on, too steep, or takes up more than 2 hours of your day (ideally one in the morning and one a evening) unless you’re a professional athlete (which Steve House is).
-The best kind of training is low impact and fun enough not to feel like training at all, namely cragging, climbing at the wall and hill walking, which you can do for more than 2 hours without even thinking of it as training (and so when I talk about 2 hours a day, I’m talking about stuff that feel like training).
+First, of I would recommend not undertaking any training regime that is too full-on, too steep, or takes up more than 2 hours of your day (ideally once in the morning and one an evening) unless you’re a professional athlete (which Steve House is).
+The best kind of training is low impact and fun enough not to feel like training at all, namely cragging, climbing at the wall and hill walking, which you can do for more than 2 hours without even thinking of it as training (and so when I talk about 2 hours a day, I’m talking about stuff that feels like training).
 Do any of these with a degree of respect to your body (fingers, elbows, shoulders and knees) and you’ll stay away from getting injured.
-If on the other hand you begin training for an iron man, while doing cross-fit three times a week, well then I think injury of one form or another is going to be a close friend of yours, and will effect what you do in both the short and long term (a mate of mine has to base what routes his does based on whether his hips can get him to and from it).
+If on the other hand you begin training for an iron man, while doing cross-fit three times a week, well then I think the injury of one form or another is going to be a close friend of yours and will affect what you do in both the short and long term (a mate of mine has to base what routes his does on whether his hips can get him to and from it).
 With any intensive training you tend to have a steep fitness curve, your body changes fast, you feel great, you push hard - then you knacker yourself, get depressed - then bore people about your injury, go on forums looking for a quick fix while eating cake.

 My approach, instead of a quick fix is more the slow avoidance of injury, with a bit of training to keep me topped up, as often the act of going away on a big trip gets you fit.

-So here are some basics I’d recommend for an normal person wanting to get fit for the mountains (say an alpine season, exped etc).
+So here are some basics I’d recommend for a normal person wanting to get fit for the mountains (say an alpine season, exped etc).